Deekshith-46/Brain_Buzz_Web/test_series_api_testing.md

 - `language`: "Hindi"
 - `validity`: "1 Year"

-**Note:** The `maxTests` field determines the maximum number of tests that can be added to this test series.
+**Note:** The `noOfTests` field determines the maximum number of tests that can be added to this test series.
 This limit is enforced when adding tests to the series.
 Reducing this number below the current number of tests in the series is not allowed.

 **Expected Response:**
 ```json